YouTube database – How does it store so many videos without running out of storage space?

 - It should meet the security standards laid out by the organization.

-- It should have a higher storage capacity as opposed to the regular storage hardware.
+- It should have a higher storage capacity as opposed to regular storage hardware.

-- The hardware acquisition cost, power cost and the maintenance overheads should be acceptable.
+- The hardware acquisition cost, power cost and maintenance overheads should be acceptable.

 - The disks should be reliable and have consistent latency.